Astray-git/vue-dragula/README.md

 - Using `$nextTick` callback as recommended in Vue2 guide
 - Using `this.$dragula` to access dragula extension/plugin  via Vue prototype global inherited by components

+### TODO

+Check new [directives API](https://vuejs.org/v2/guide/custom-directive.html) and modify as needed:

+`bind`: called only once, when the directive is first bound to the element.
+This is where you can do one-time setup work.

+`inserted`: called when the bound element has been inserted into its parent node (this only guarantees parent node presence, not necessarily in-document).

+`update`: called after the containing component has updated, but possibly before its children have updated.
+The directive’s value may or may not have changed, but you can skip unnecessary updates by comparing the binding’s current and old values (see below on hook arguments).

+`componentUpdated`: called after the containing component and its children have updated.

+`unbind`: called only once, when the directive is unbound from the element.

+Currently, `bind`, `update` and `unbind` hooks are used.

 ## Install
 #### CommonJS